armory/docs/content/en/docs/installation/guide/install-on-aws.md

 - Add K8s accounts to deploy to
 - Add cloud accounts to deploy to

-> This document is focused on Armory, but it can be adapted to install Open Source Spinnaker<sup>TM</sup> by using a different Halyard container and a corresponding different Spinnaker version.
+> This document is focused on Armory Enterprise, but it can be adapted to install Open Source Spinnaker<sup>TM</sup> by using a different Halyard container and a corresponding different Spinnaker version.

 ## AWS Resources